H1B Visa

 Consular Processing

-The process is more complicated if you are living outside of the USA when you are filing your application.
-This is because you must also obtain permission to enter the USA via consular processing.
+The process is more complicated if you live outside the USA when you file your application.
+You must also request and obtain permission to enter the USA via consular processing.

-Consular Processing begins with Form DS-160, which will ask you for personal information and proof that you have the right to travel.
+Consular Processing begins with Form DS-160, which asks for personal information and proof that you have the right to travel.
 As this is for a nonimmigrant visa, you will be charged a fee of $160.

 After your Form DS-160 has been submitted, you will be asked to attend an interview at the closest US embassy or consulate to you.
 Bring the following documents to your interview: